 Program Mission and Goals

-This Master of Arts in Teaching pathway with a concentration in Secondary Education is designed specifically for and only available to candidates who decide to pursue a teaching license after graduation or at the end of their undergraduate career.
-Candidates must already possess an undergraduate degree from an accredited college or university in biology, chemistry, English, earth science, history, mathematics, physics or political science prior to beginning the graduate coursework.
-In addition, after a thorough transcript review, candidates must meet all required content-area competencies as set forth by the Virginia Department of Education (VDOE) in order to be eligible for a Virginia Teaching License in Secondary Education upon completion of this program.
+This Master of Arts in Teaching (M.A.T.) in education with a concentration in middle education is designed specifically for, and only available to, candidates who already possess an undergraduate degree and who decide to pursue a teaching license after graduation or at the end of their undergraduate career.
+In addition, after a thorough transcript review, candidates must meet all required content area competencies for their chosen area of instruction as set forth by the Virginia Department of Education (VDOE) in order to be eligible for a Virginia teaching license in middle education upon completion of this program.

 Graduates of this program will:

 - Learn how to be an educator through hands-on and practical learning experiences

 - Design and deliver curricula that effectively impact student learning